open-cli-tools/concurrently/README.md

-  -h, --help                       output usage information -V, --version                    output the version number -k, --kill-others                kill other processes if one exits or dies --no-color                       disable colors from logging -p, --prefix <prefix>            prefix used in logging for each process.
+  -h, --help                       output usage information -V, --version                    output the version number -k, --kill-others                kill other processes if one exits or dies --kill-others-on-fail            kill other processes if one exits with non zero status code --no-color                       disable colors from logging -p, --prefix <prefix>            prefix used in logging for each process.
   Possible values: index, pid, time, command, name, none, or a template.
 Default: index.
 Example template: "{time}-{pid}"